dCache/dcache/docs/TheBook/preface.md

     calculation and replicas created by pool-to-pool-transfers).

 -   Space management and support for space tokens.

--   Garbage collection of replicas, depending on their flags, age and other criteria.

 -   Detailed logging and debugging as well as accounting and statistics.